huaqianli/meta-iot2050/meta/README.md

 ## Overview

-The `meta` layer provides hardware enablement for the Siemens IoT2050 platform.
-This layer contains only essential components required to boot Debian on IoT2050 hardware.
+The `meta` layer provides the core hardware enablement for the Siemens IoT2050 platform.
+This layer contains only the essential components required to boot a Debian-based OS on IoT2050 hardware.

-## Purpose
+## Scope & Purpose

-- **Hardware enablement only** - no applications or demo components
+- **Hardware Enablement Only**: Does not include applications, demos, or optional features.
-- **Minimal bootable system** - essential packages for IoT2050 operation
+- **Minimal Bootable System**: Contains only the essential packages for IoT2050 hardware operation.
-- **Foundation layer** - other layers depend on this BSP layer
+- **Foundation Layer**: All other feature and variant layers depend on this core BSP layer.

 ## Contents

 ### Machine Configuration
-- `conf/machine/iot2050.conf` - Main machine definition
+- `conf/machine/iot2050.conf`: The main machine definition.
-- `conf/distro/` - Distribution configurations (if any)
+- `conf/distro/`: Distribution-specific configurations.

 ### Recipes
-- `recipes-bsp/` - Bootloader (U-Boot) and firmware
+- `recipes-bsp/`: Bootloader (U-Boot) and firmware.
-- `recipes-kernel/` - Linux kernel and device trees
+- `recipes-kernel/`: Linux kernel and device trees.
-- `recipes-core/images/` - Base image recipe
+- `recipes-core/images/`: The base image recipe.
-- `recipes-core/packagegroups/` - Hardware package groups
+- `recipes-core/packagegroups/`: Hardware-specific package groups.

 ### Images
-- `iot2050-base-image` - Minimal bootable image with hardware support only
+- `iot2050-base-image`: A minimal bootable image with hardware support only.

 ## Key Features